Free Knot Dress Pattern and tutorial (girls, size 2 to 10)

 To receive the free pattern, visit the pattern page in my shop HERE. <<== click that link

 Add the pattern to your cart and navigate through the checkout process.
-(Don’t worry, this pattern is free, no payment info is asked for.)
-After the check out process is complete you will see a button prompting you to download the pattern.
+(Don’t worry—this pattern is free; no payment info is asked for.)
+After the checkout process is complete, you will see a button prompting you to save the pattern.
 You will also find the link directing you to the page where the pattern sewing instructions are stored.

-As long as you entered your email correctly, you will also receive an email with a link that downloads the pattern and directs you to the sewing instructions.
+As long as you enter your email correctly, you will also receive an email with a link to the pattern that directs you to the sewing instructions.

 Knot Dress Sewing Instructions